the main Central Park Church of Christ page.

 10

-Then John does something he shouldn't, which proves he was human.
+There's a momentary break in the action when John does something he shouldn't, which proves he was human.

 This was one of the sections mentioned in our essay on angels, that they ARE NOT to be worshiped!
 It also says something about the Gospel and the way it is to be spread.